Royal Brunei Airlines: Stabilisation plan: 2012–present

 On 21 June 2012, Royal Brunei Airlines announced that the company was implementing a plan to improve its operations, financial 'performance', and customer service experience, ground operations for all airports.
 As part of the plan, services to Auckland, Brisbane, Perth, and Ho Chi Minh City were suspended effective after the last scheduled flights of October 2012.
 Flights to Kuching were suspended after the last scheduled flight of July 2012.
 The airline leased two additional Airbus A320s in 2013, together with five Boeing 787s, to strengthen and revitalise its regional network, and international routes respectively.
 The first of the five Boeing 787s, with registration number V8-DLA, was delivered on 4 October 2013.
 All of its Boeing 787 aircraft are powered by the Rolls-Royce Trent 1000 engines.
 On 18 October 2013, the Bandar Seri Begawan to Singapore service was used as the 787's inaugural flight.
 Flights to London Heathrow via Dubai using the 787s started on 2 December 2013.

-On 6 November 2013, Royal Brunei Airlines outlined plans to offer a '100% Dreamliner service' on all of its long haul routes.
+On 6 November 2013, Royal Brunei Airlines outlined plans to offer a '100% Dreamliner service' on all of its long-haul routes.
 The airline at that time considered southern India for its next airline expansion.
 RB, which operated four Airbus A320s and two Airbus A319s as of November 2013, also planned to expand its short-haul aircraft fleet to 'double digits'.
 The airline looked at plans to purchase current-generation Boeing 737s or Airbus A320s.
 These short-haul aircraft might also be used on flights to Australia, as part of its future expansion plan.
 RB resumed flights to Bali four times a week, starting July 2014.
 Effective 17 October 2014, RB resumed flights to Ho Chi Minh City four times a week, as it looked to use the destination to connect with key regional and international markets.

 The airline leased two new Airbus A320 aircraft which were delivered in September and November 2015, eventually to replace the two Airbus A319 aircraft.
 This indicated the start of the programme to modernise the narrow-body fleet, with up to ten Airbus A320s to be delivered from the end of 2017.
+RB's first A320-neo was delivered on the 28 May 2018.

 The CEO from 2011 to March 2016 was Dermot Mannion.
-In March 2016, Dermot Mannion finished his five-year term, and was replaced by Karam Chand.
-On 6 January 2021, Captain Haji Khalidkhan Haji Asmakhan was appointed as the Chief Executive Officer for Royal Brunei Airlines.
+In March 2016, Dermot Mannion finished his five-year term and was replaced by Karam Chand.
+On 6 January 2021, Captain Haji Khalidkhan Haji Asmakhan was appointed as the Chief Executive Officer for Royal Brunei Airlines and retired the position on 10 October 2021.
+On 1 November 2022, Captain Sabirin Hj Abd Hamid was appointed as the current Chief Executive Officer for Royal Brunei Airlines.
+Prior to the appointment he was the Acting CEO for 13 months and the Chief Operation Officer since 6 January 2021.

-Subsidiaries

-Royal Brunei Airlines subsidiaries are companies that are involved in the non-core businesses supporting its aviation business activities, such as Royal Brunei Catering, which operates the flight kitchen at Brunei International Airport, and Royal Brunei Engineering which provides maintenance and overhaul of aircraft.